Liga MX: Regular phase

 Liga MX uses a single table of 18 clubs that play two short tournaments (Apertura and Clausura) resulting in two champions per season.
 The season opens with the Apertura from July to December, followed by the Clausura from January to May.
-This format matches other Latin American schedules and corresponds with FIFA's world footballing calendar, which "opens" in July/August and "closes" in April/May of the next year.
-The top 10 clubs advance to the final phase for each tournament, with the top 6 clubs in the table at the end of the regular phase of the tournament qualifying directly to the Liguilla, and the next 4 clubs qualifying for the play-in round that determines the next 2 Liguilla spots.
-If one club is in last place in the league's relegation table (see below), that club is replaced by the one that finished 11th in the regular phase.
+This format matches other Latin American schedules and corresponds with FIFA world football calendar, which "opens" in July/August and "closes" in April/May of the next year.
+The top eight clubs advance to the final knockout phase for each tournament.

 From 1996 to 2002, the league followed a schedule consisting of two short tournaments in the season, Invierno and Verano tournaments.
 From 2002 to 2011, the 18 clubs were divided into three groups of six, with the top two from each group and the two best third-place clubs qualifying for the Liguilla.
 The clubs played in the same group for each tournament.
-The qualification phase of the tournament lasted 17 weeks, with all clubs playing each other once per tournament in a home and away series over both tournaments.
+The qualification phase of the tournament lasted 17 matches, with all clubs playing each other once per tournament in a home and away series over both tournaments.

 Final phase

-The final phase of each tournament, commonly known as Liguilla, consisting of 10 clubs that qualify for the tournament based on regular phase point totals — the six highest-placed advance to the quarterfinals while clubs seven through ten compete in the play-in round.
-The clubs ranked 7-10 play a single match hosted by the higher seed; the winner of the match between 7th and 8th-placed advances to the quarterfinals as the 7th seed.
-The losing club then faces the winners of the match between 9th and 10th-placed; the winner of that match advances and is seeded 8th in the quarterfinals.
-For the remaining rounds, the clubs are paired according to seeding, with the highest-seeded club playing the lowest-seeded and so on.
+The final phase of each tournament, commonly known as Liguilla, consisting of eight clubs that qualify for the tournament based on regular phase point totals.
+The clubs are paired according to seeding, with the highest-seeded club playing the lowest-seeded and so on.
 Each tie is played over two legs with the winner on aggregate score progressing.

 The champions are awarded the Liga MX trophy, and the runners-up is awarded a smaller version of the trophy.
 The start of Liguilla in 1970 modernized the league despite the disagreements between the traditionalists and the modernists.
 Clubs that were near bankruptcy were now better able to compete and generate profits.